 Late September through earlier November is harvest time for all types of crops across the Northern Hemisphere.
 And cannabis crops are no exception.
-Each October, cannabis farmers across the nation are working long hours to cut, dry, cure, and trim their plants, getting them ready for market.
+Each October, cannabis farmers across the nation work long hours to cut, dry, cure, and trim their plants, getting them ready for market.

-Croptober, spanning throughout October, is a celebration for the industry.
-It’s a way for cannabis industry workers to celebrate all the months of hard work in growing and caring for their plants leading up to harvest.
-It’s also an exciting time of year when new outdoor offerings become available to the market.
+Croptober, which spans throughout October, is a celebration for the industry.
+It’s a way for cannabis industry workers to celebrate the months of hard work in growing and caring for their plants leading up to harvest.
+It’s also an exciting time of year when new outdoor offerings become available.

 Beyond the harvest, Croptober also celebrates cannabis legalization.
 For years, cannabis was illegal to grow and sell in the United States.
-And as more states fight to decriminalize and legalize cannabis, Croptober celebrates the growth and opportunities within the industry.
+As more states fight to decriminalize and legalize cannabis, Croptober commemorates the growth and opportunities within the industry.

 Before cultivators celebrate their harvest, they must first put in months of planning and preparation to ensure a successful Croptober.
 “Preparing for Croptober really began back in April,” says Myrowitz.
 “When you’re talking about farming, every part of the farm is connected, and every stage in the plant’s life is connected.
 If you have a healthy plant to start with, you’re more likely to have a healthy Croptober.”